LogoHistorical Figure MBTI

 The Thinking Partner

-The disappearance of her letters — whether by deliberate family destruction or by her own design — fits a Ti profile.
-The INTP is private about intellectual work in a way that differs from the INFP's emotional privacy.
-Sophie Volland's letters contained her thinking: her arguments, her objections, her analyses.
-These are precisely the things a Ti-dominant might be most reluctant to have circulate in the world without her own capacity to contextualize or revise them.
+The disappearance of her letters fits the same profile.
+Her letters contained her arguments, her objections, her analyses — precisely the things a Ti-dominant might be most reluctant to have circulate without her capacity to revise them.
 If the destruction was deliberate, it was an act of intellectual control — a refusal to let the record of her thought exist separately from her ability to stand behind it.
-That kind of control is more Ti than any other function.

 Ne